TABLE OF CONTENTS

-Selling edibles has become a profitable venture for investors.
+Selling edibles has become a profitable venture for many.
 Some consumers try to avoid smoking and vaporizing cannabis.
 Smoking can be harsh to the lungs and the smoke can be quite pungent.
-Edibles are also a healthier alternative to smoking.
+Edibles can be a healthier alternative to smoking.

 This is great news for edibles brands.
 Edibles bring in higher profit margins and prices than raw flower buds.
 If flower prices fall, the edibles market can continue to make a profit due to their higher margins.